The TL;DR

 Children

 The site has no age verification.
 The benchmark itself is harmless.
-If your child submits a result and you'd like it removed, email us with the result ID.
+If your child submitted a result and you'd like it removed, email us with the result ID.

 Changes to this policy